Close

 How To Prepare

 Take a large pan and boil the potatoes until they turn tender.
-Drain the water and allow them to cool.
+Drain the water and allow it to cool.
 Next, boil the eggs and cook for about 12 to 15 minutes.
 Lay out the bacon on a large skillet, cover and cook on medium flame.
-Dice the potatoes without peeling and mix it with eggs, chopped onions, sliced celery, and bacon in a bowl.
+Dice the potatoes without peeling and mix them with eggs, chopped onions, sliced celery, and bacon in a bowl.
 Mix again, add mayonnaise, salt, pepper and make sure to keep mixing without mashing.
 Refrigerate for 1 hour and serve it fresh.

 Time Required